arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Lecture 2 - Spring Data and Spring Data Rest.md

 }
 ```

-## Spring Data MongoDB
+# Spring Data MongoDB

+---

 - Lets switch this project now to NoSQL/MongoDB.
-- Then way we have seen the same project in ElasticSearch, in JPA (Postgresql) and MongoDB.
+- Then we have seen the same project in ElasticSearch (1st lecture), in JPA (Postgresql) and MongoDB.

 ---